 Next, we restrict our data to those Stays of Applications used by EAC members to decrease tariffs on imported products.
-Table 5 again splits the data into the broad categories: capital goods, intermediate inputs and consumption goods.
-In terms of absolute numbers, it is noteworthy that Rwanda and Uganda have used Stays of Application to decrease tariffs on a sizeable number of products over the years, while other countries have done the opposite for the most part: over the study period, Kenya and Tanzania have decreased tariffs in only 114 and 76 instances through Stays of Applications, compared to 818 and 410 increases, respectively.
+Table 5 again splits the data into the broad categories capital goods, intermediate inputs and consumption goods.
+In terms of absolute numbers, it is noteworthy that Rwanda and also Uganda have used Stays of Application to decrease tariffs on a sizeable number of products over the years, while other countries have made little use of the scheme for this purpose: Over the study period, Kenya and Tanzania have decreased tariffs in only 114 and 76 instances through Stays of Applications, compared to 818 and 410 increases, respectively.